Date of report: 21/07/2023

 You are under a duty to respond to this report within 56 days of the date of this report, namely by 15th September 2023.
 I, the coroner, may extend the period.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.

 |8||COPIES and PUBLICATION|

-I have also sent a copy to the Care Quality Commission and Tameside Metropolitan Borough Council who may find it useful or of interest.
+I have sent a copy of my report to the Chief Coroner and to the following Interested Persons namely [REDACTED], who may find it useful or of interest.